How and Where to Recycle Your Christmas Tree After the Holidays

 it: recycle it (how? where?) or if not, dispose of it (how, how much?) then

 this page should help you.
-Many cities and counties have recycling services to put your old Christmas tree to new life as a wildlife sanctuary, on a sand dune to protect the beach, chipped for mulch or as a bird feeder.
+Many councils and counties have recycling services to put your old Christmas tree to new life as a wildlife sanctuary, chipped for mulch or as a bird feeder.
 Look below on this page for both general tips and options specific to your local area.

 One tip: some areas are now calling a Christmas tree a "Holiday tree".

 natural tree away!
 Here are some tips on what to do with your tree